|

 All depends on your boat and the rig being used.
 Umbrella

-at 2-2.5 knots max.
+trolled at 2-3 knots.
 Frames can be run much slower when going

 against a current.
 Strong currents can be used to slow the boat